Are you concerned about your use of alcohol or other drugs?

 Are you effected by the emotional problems of a parent’s or significant other’s use of alcohol or other drugs?

 Are you concerned about a friend’s use of alcohol or other drugs?

-NHTI is committed to providing an environment that encourages individual responsibility for one’s own health and that promotes healthy, low-risk choices for students, faculty, staff, and the community-at-large.
-As such, we offer all on-campus activities as substance free and smoking is allowed in designated areas only.
+We are committed to providing an environment that encourages responsibility for your own health and promotes healthy, low-risk choices.
+All on-campus activities are substance free, and smoking is allowed in designated areas only.
 Free smoking cessation assistance is available through the NHTI Health Services Office for NHTI students, faculty, and staff.

-NHTI is a participating member of the New Hampshire Higher Education Alcohol and Other Drug (NHHEAOD) Committee, subscribing to social norms theory.
-NHTI also has an on-campus Alcohol, Tobacco, and Other Drug (ATOD) Coalition.
+NHTI is a participating member of the New Hampshire Higher Education Alcohol and Other Drug (NHHEAOD) Committee.
+We also have an on-campus Alcohol, Tobacco, and Other Drug (ATOD) Coalition.